Python Jumpstart by Building 10 Apps Transcripts

 Chapter: Welcome to the course

-Lecture: Windows: Installing Python and PyCharm
+Lecture: OS X: Installing Python and PyCharm

 Login or purchase this course to watch this video and the rest of the course contents.